 Consciousness Studies and Contemplative Neuroscience

 The study of consciousness brings a new dimension to both philosophy and psychology, so that the process of knowledge is turned back onto itself and consideration is given to the remarkable fact of awareness, of knowing, that makes knowledge possible.
 What contemplative neuroscience adds to this is a careful consideration of those states of consciousness, such as meditation, that involve the cultivation of consciousness.
 If these states can be understood, both from within experience and with the tools of neuroscience, this may advance understandings of the human mind, of experiences associated with mysticism and spirituality, and of consciousness itself.

 Somatics and somatic psychology consider the intimate lived experience of embodiment—of understanding what it is to be human from the inside, and how these experiences illuminate culture, consciousness, and healing.
 This focus area is designed to support students with experience in transformative body practice such as a martial art, bodywork, dance or movement practice, advanced sport practice, gyrotonics, pilates, or similar traditions, in enhancing their capacities for teaching their practice, advancing their understanding of its relevance to challenges in the contemporary world, and supporting their ability to publish scholarly work related to their area of expertise.

-As an extension of the EWP vision, the ITP degree brings an additional focus on research and on systematic, scientific knowledge building.
+The ITP degree focuses on research and systematic, scientific knowledge building.
 A transpersonal science applies the methods of science to the study of the whole person, fully embodied, embedded in community, and engaged with the world, but it also represents a re-visioning of the scientific process.
 Transpersonal science is more than studying transpersonal topics in a scientific way, it is also about doing science in a way that is transpersonal, integral, and holistic.
 Such an approach includes everything from innovative ways to research the richness of lived experience to measuring neural responses with EEG.